List of Tamil films of 2007

-Prior to the amendment of Tamil Nadu Entertainments Tax Act 1939 on 22 July 2006, Gross was 115 per cent of Nett for all films.
-Post-amendment, Gross equalled Nett for films with pure Tamil titles.
+Prior to the amendment of Tamil Nadu Entertainments Tax Act 1939 on 22 July 2006, gross was 115 per cent of net for all films.
+Post-amendment, gross equalled net for films with pure Tamil titles.
 Commercial Taxes Department disclosed ₹16.35 crore in entertainment tax revenue for the year.

 A list of films produced and released in the Tamil film industry in India in 2007 by release date: